 Magenius is Paul Bissett and Catherine Prosser.

-We write and develop movies, stories and novels, TV series, television commercials, videos, comics and so forth.
+We write and develop movies, stage plays, stories and novels, TV series, television commercials, videos, comics and so forth.

 Magenius is about interesting minds and crazy ideas that just might make a great story.
 We live for those beautiful little nuggets that make us laugh, cry or intrigued.